trbrwstr/gatekeeper/README.md

 # Gatekeeper

 A local-first API security proxy written in Rust.
-Gatekeeper sits between clients and your upstream service, enforcing policy rules, rate limiting, threat intelligence feeds, and custom WASM-based logic — all before a request ever reaches your backend.
+Gatekeeper sits between clients and your upstream service, enforcing policy rules, rate limiting, threat intelligence feeds, and custom WASM-based logic.
+All before a request ever reaches your backend.

 ## Features